domeniqque-pereira-deel/web-workers-samples/README.md

 # Web Worker Samples

-Small examples of how web workers can help an application improve its performance.
+Some jobs on web can block the main UI thread, its produce a bad user experience.

-Some jobs on web can block the main UI thread, its produce a bad smell experience.
+Here I bring some examples of how web workers can help an application to improve its performance.

 Try enter on Live Preview and interact with counter.
-After, click to run a big job.
+After, try click on Run Big Job.

 ## Live Preview